PuppyGamingDev/slate/source/index.html.md

 # Introduction

-Welcome to the modifications documentation for Puppy Gaming.
+Welcome to the modifications documentation for Super Multiplayer Shooter Template.
 I am hoping to hold all the code snippets and written guide for modifications in my videos and also for some more bespoke modifications I have made.

-# Super Multiplayer Shooter Template

-## Host can restart game
+# Host Can Restart Game

 This is a very simple modification to enable the game's host to restart the game once it's finished to avoid going back to the Lobby.

+## GameManager.cs

-### GameManager.cs
+### References

 ```csharp
 public GameObject restartButton;
 ```
 Add this GameObject reference to the script.

+### void Start()

 ```csharp
 if (PhotonNetwork.IsMasterClient)